Pay Equity FAQs and definitions

 The pay equity framework gives us a process for addressing systemic gender based pay discrimination in female dominated roles.
 Historically, women were generally paid less than men.

-In certain occupations, the workforce has been dominated by women and, as a result of these historic pay imbalances, wages have been undervalued and employing people in these industries is not a fair or equal rate.
+In certain occupations, the workforce has been dominated by women and, as a result of these historic pay imbalances, wages have been undervalued and people employed in these industries are not receiving a fair or equal rate.

 Pay equity is about getting the same pay for different work of equal value.
 Equal pay-related terms 'equal pay' and the 'gender pay gap' are often used interchangeably causing confusion and misinterpretation as they have different meanings.
 Read more about the different terms below.